DNWMNCR/JavaForSmallTeams/style/10_optimise_for_readability.md

-## Optimise for Readability not Performance
+## Optimize for Readability not Performance

 ### Summary

-Don't optimise your code prematurely.
+Don't optimize your code prematurely.

 Concentrate on making it simple and understandable instead.